platformatic/platformatic/docs/guides/movie-quotes-app-tutorial.md

 npx platformatic db schema graphql
 ```

-The GraphQL schema shows all of the queries and mutations that we can run
+The GraphQL schema shows all the queries and mutations that we can run
 against our GraphQL API, as well as the types of data that it expects as input.
 </TabItem>
 <TabItem value="rest" label="Rest API">